Mirzakhani's frequencies of simple closed geodesics on hyperbolic surfaces in large genus and with many cusps: Statement of the Conjecture

-M. Mirzakhani investigated the geometric properties of random hyperbolic surfaces of large genus without cusps in \cite{Mirzakhani:2010pla}, and proved that there exist a spectral gap.
-This pioneer work of Mirzakhani was extended by N. Anantharaman and L.~Monk to give a more accurate estimate for this spectral gap in \cite{anantharaman2023friedmanramanujan}.
+M. Mirzakhani investigated the geometric properties of random hyperbolic surfaces of large genus without cusps in \cite{Mirzakhani:2010pla}, and proved that there exists a spectral gap of 0.00247.
+This pioneering work of Mirzakhani was extended to the result of Y. Wu and Y. Xue \cite{Wu_2022} and that of M. Lipnowski and A. Wright \cite{lipnowski2023optimal}, showing separately an estimation as $\frac{3}{16} $ of spectral gaps of random hyperbolic surfaces.
+Furthermore, N. Anantharaman and L. Monk give a more accurate estimate of $\frac{2}{9}$ for this spectral gap in \cite{anantharaman2023friedmanramanujan}.
 Mirzakhani's work was also extended to the case of random hyperbolic surfaces of large genus with cusps.
-W. Hide in \cite{Hide2022} studied the spectrum of Laplace operator on hyperbolic surfaces when $n^2 \ll g$, and proved the existence of the spectral gap; while Y. Shen and Y. Wu studied in \cite{shen2023arbitrarily} the asymptotic behavior of the Cheeger constants and spectral gaps of random hyperbolic surfaces when $n^2 \gg g$, and by their results, the spectral gap vanishes for Weil–Petersson random hyperbolic surfaces in that regime.
+W. Hide in \cite{Hide2022} studied the spectrum of the Laplace operator on hyperbolic surfaces when $n^2 \ll g$, and proved the existence of the positive spectral gap; while Y. Shen and Y. Wu studied in \cite{shen2023arbitrarily} the asymptotic behavior of the Cheeger constants and spectral gaps of random hyperbolic surfaces when $n^2 \gg g$, and by their results, there is no uniformly positive spectral gap for Weil–Petersson random hyperbolic surfaces in that regime.

-The contrasting behaviour of the frequencies when $\frac{n}{g}$ changes, in comparison to geometric quantities like Witten--Kontsevich correlators, spectral gap and Cheeger constant, emphasizes the topological nature of the frequencies.
+The contrasting behaviour of the frequencies when $\frac{n}{g}$ changes, in comparison to geometric quantities like spectral gap and Cheeger constant, emphasizes the topological nature of the frequencies.

-\subsection{Asymptotic form}
+\subsection{Asymptotic Form}

+Consider a multicurve $\gamma$ defined as $\sum_{i=1}^k H_i \gamma_i$, where $\gamma_i$'s are pairwise disjoint simple closed curves which are non-trivial, non-peripheral; and the weights $H_i$'s are integers assigned to each $\gamma_i$.
+Two multicurves are of the same topological type if they are in the same mapping class group orbit.

+The dual graph $\Gamma$ to a multicurve $\gamma$ is called a stable graph, in which each vertex of the stable graph is associated to the genus of the corresponding connected component, and the half edge at the corresponding vertex represents each puncture on that component.
+Stable graph encode the topological type of the multicurve.
+Usually, when $\gamma$ is a nonseparating multicurve on a closed hyperbolic surface of genus $g$ with $n$ cusps, we denote the corresponding stable graph $\Gamma_{g,n}$; when $\gamma$ is separating, we denote the corresponding stable graph $\Gamma_{g_1,n_1}^{g_2,n_2}$, where $g_1,g_2$ and $n_1, n_2$ are the genus and number of cusps of the components of the original hyperbolics surface.
+Figure \ref{fig:stable_graph} demonstrates the examples of separating and nonseparating stable graphs.

+A square-tiled surface admits a decomposition into maximal horizontal cylinders filled with isometric closed regular flat geodesics.
+Using a similar correspondence one can show that stable graphs encode also the type of decomposition into cylinders \cite{dgzz23}.
+For any topological class $\gamma$ of simple closed multicurves, the associated Mirzakhani’s asymptotic frequency of hyperbolic multicurves coincides with the asymptotic frequency of simple closed flat geodesic multicurves of same topological type represented by associated square-tiled surfaces.